 - Explain what are considered goals, in what areas they can set goals by using questions below and give examples.”Try to avoid”planting your own into their head at all costs.

 - Encourage them to write down everything that comes to mind on a scratch paper.
 At this point, tell them not to number the items.
+This can go over few days to let them think through.

 - Review list and consolidate related items into one.